Healthy Homes Assessment Trentham

 Trentham Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement in all Trentham and New Zealand rental houses where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is required for all Trentham and New Zealand rental houses where it is reasonably practicable to install.

-• Landlords and property managers must keep records of their the conformance to any Healthy Homes Standard that apply or will be applicable to their rental properties.
+• Property managers and landlords must keep records that prove the conformance to any Healthy Homes Standard that apply or will apply to your rental home.

-• Property managers and private landlords have to ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a new, renewed or varied Tenancy.
+• Property managers and private landlords are required to ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenant.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes